 Proceeds of refunding bonds shall either be applied immediately to the retirement of the bonds being refunded or be placed in escrow in a commercial bank or trust company which possesses and is exercising trust powers.
 Notwithstanding any provision to the contrary in the County Pollution Control Revenue Bond Act or in any other statute, such escrowed proceeds may be invested in short-term securities, long-term securities or both.
-Except to the extent inconsistent with the express terms of the County Pollution Control Revenue Bond Act, the resolution and other proceedings under which the bonds to be so refunded were issued, including any mortgage or trust indenture given to secure the same, shall govern the establishment of any escrow in connection with such refunding and the investment and reinvestment of any escrowed proceeds.
+Except to the extent inconsistent with the express terms of the County Pollution Control Revenue Bond Act, the resolution and other proceedings under which the bonds to be so refunded were issued, including any mortgage or trust indenture given to secure the same, shall govern the establishment of any escrowed proceeds.